sofiagarkot/causal-activity-modelling/README.md

 # Causal brain activity modeling for the understanding of epilepsy pathogenesis

-This repository contains the implementation of the causal brain activity modelling described in my bachelor thesis, as well as the ?results? of 10 patients processing.
+This repository contains the implementation of the causal brain activity modelling described in my bachelor thesis.

 ## Installation
 Python 3.5+